jawhnycooke/ansible-role-network-tools/README.md

 ####To-Do:

 So far the implementation of **ios_template** does not cover replacing for exact match of the string for example:
-If the box is configured like this:
+If the device is configured like this:

 ```
 ip access-list extended Test